Chris1-web/shopping-cart/README.md

 I was able to write and pass tests for small components; however, for larger componenets, I had to rely on toMatchSnapshot methods.

+I was also motivated to learn SASS or styled components, as it is obvious I am going to need it for larger projects.

 App
 -----Nav
 -----Home